ellakoa/postcard-poem/content/posts/the-abandoned-house.md

   Making our way up the path,
-  Pretending to look for the ball with a laugh, Passing overgrown beds of dead flower heads and brambles that reached to scratch our legs.
+  Pretending to look for the ball with a laugh, Passing overgrown beds of dead flower heads and brambles that scratched our spindly legs.
   Up,
   Steps to the wooden door,
   Ivy trailing over the porch floor.